ICIS price reporting for regional Monopropylene glycol markets is unparalleled in its ability to keep you on top of the information you need.

 Insight and analysis of factors driving prices.

-US monopropylene glycol (MPG) contract prices were flat to soft in the first quarter (Q1) of 2015 on the back of weaker contract pricing in upstream propylene and the significant drop in crude oil prices at the start of the year.
+US monopropylene glycol (MPG) contract prices in the 2016 first quarter were stable-to-soft on the back of upstream propylene.

 US MPG monthly contracts are typically influenced by the delta of the previous month’s propylene contract price and generally follow formula-based pricing.